JaqiKal/wellness-therapy/README.md

 * *Add screenshot of HTML checker result per page*

 ### Accessibility
-* *I ran the site through the Wave Web Accessibility Evaulation Tool.
+* I ran the site through the Wave Web Accessibility Evaulation Tool.
 The tool did not raise specific isssues, it pointed att good practice.
-Though after the the test I did make the buttons larger and cose a darker color for the fa-brands icons in the footer.
+  * Though after the the test I did make the buttons larger and chose a darker color for the fa-brands icons in the footer.
+  * I also changed the link colour to blue when hovered upon, blue is often a good choice as it is generally distinguishable by people with various forms of color blindness.

 ### Performance
 * *I ran the site through Google Chrome Dev Tools' Lighthouse to check on its performance.
 List whatever findings, rememeber to add screenshots of the lighthouse result*.